FAQ – Federal Pay Equity Act

 • the amount payable for each female job class deemed under-paid.

-The Act gives employees to whom the plan applies the right to ask questions or provide comments on the pay equity plan.
+The Act gives employees to whom the plan applies the right to ask questions or provide comments on the draft pay equity plan.
 Employees have 60 days from the date of posting to submit comments and questions to either the employer or to the pay equity committee.
-The employer or the committee is required to consider all employee comments before preparing the final version of the plan.
+The employer or the committee is required to consider any comments received when preparing the final version of the plan.
+Most employers must post the final version of the plan by September 3, 2024.

 What is the Pay Equity Commission?